 TP-Link Archer A7 Speeds & Performance

-The Archer A7 operates on simultaneous dual bands.
-It can achieve individual top speeds of 450 Mbps on 2.4GHz and 1300 Mbps on 5GHz.
+The device can achieve individual top speeds of 450 Mbps on 2.4GHz and 1300 Mbps on 5GHz.
 The aggregate speeds of 1.7Gbps would be more than sufficient for regular media consumption, video calling, surfing, gaming, and social media activities.

 I tested the router with a 500 Mbps internet package from AT&T Fiber.
 It delivered top speeds in both wired and wireless modes.